HL7/davinci-ra/input/pagecontent/index.md

     - [Operations]\: This page lists operations defined in this implementation guide.
     - [Terminology]\: This page lists code systems and value sets defined in this implementation guide.
     - [Capability statements]\: This page describes the expected FHIR capabilities of the risk adjustment actors of this implementation guide.
-- [Examples]\: This page lists of all the examples used in this implementation guide.
+- [Examples]\: This page lists all the examples used in this implementation guide.
-- [Glossary]\: This page lists of glossary and acronyms for this implementation guide.
+- [Glossary]\: This page lists glossary and acronyms for this implementation guide.
 - [Downloads]\: This page provides links to downloadable artifacts.

 ### Background